 Module 3: Deployment & Maintenance

-Delivered as nine separate workshops spread over ten days, this module takes the output from the first half of the software development life cycle (tested software) and adds the knowledge and skills needed to package and deploy that software into different environments.
+Delivered as five separate workshops spread over five days, this module takes the output from the first half of the software development life cycle (tested software) and adds the knowledge and skills needed to package and deploy that software into different environments.

 It’s only when our software is made accessible to users that we can start to gain the benefits of our carefully designed software solutions.